US official says Mideast mediators are preparing for implementation of cease-fire deal in advance

-It was unclear what measures were being taken, but the official said a new “implementation cell” was being established in Cairo in preparation.
-The cell would focus on the agreement's logistics, including releasing hostages, providing humanitarian aid for Gaza and monitoring that the terms of the deal are met, the official said.
+It was unclear what measures were being taken, but the official said a new “implementation cell” was being established in Cairo in advance.
+The cell would focus on logistics, including freeing hostages, providing humanitarian aid for Gaza and ensuring that the terms of the pact are met, the official said.

-The comments come after mediators expressed hope for an imminent deal.
+The comments came hours after mediators expressed hope that a deal was within reach.
 They said two days of talks had wrapped up in Qatar and that they plan to reconvene in Cairo next week to seal an agreement to stop the fighting.

-Israel issued a vague statement saying it appreciated the mediators' efforts, and a statement from Hamas did not sound enthusiastic about the latest proposed deal to end the devastating war and free Israeli hostages held in Gaza.
+Israel issued a vague statement saying it appreciated the mediators' efforts, and a statement from Hamas did not sound enthusiastic about the latest proposal to end the devastating 10-month war and free Israeli hostages held in Gaza.
 A cease-fire is seen as the best hope for heading off an even larger regional conflict.

 “We may have something,” Biden told reporters Friday.
 “But we’re not there yet.”